 However, it’s crucial to look beyond the dollar amount at face value and consider how much money, time and energy an addict and their loved ones spend on all aspects of active addiction.

-Personal Costs of Addiction
+Cost of Treatment vs Personal Costs of Addiction

 Often, a person suffering from addiction is in denial of the severity o problem.
 They don’t want to face the reality of how much their alcohol or drug habit is costing them.
 Or sometimes, the person is so caught up in the addiction that they have entirely lost sight of the long-term financial consequences.

 In their article, “The Cost of Being A Drug Addict In Canada,” VICE News talked to a number of addicts about their addictions.
-The article gives a sense of the daily costs of an average substance addiction.
+The article gives a sense of the daily costs of average substance addiction.
 Here were some of their findings:

 - Cocaine: $600 – $1,600 per day